edwbaker/edwbaker.github.io/talks/index.md

 # Talks

+## 2024

+- [27/03/2024 - Next generation monitoring at the Natural History Museum](talks/2024-Hull) - Seminar at the University of Hull

 ## 2023

 - [09/11/2023 - Garden science: sounds, sensors and network](talks/2023-11-GS) - NHM Internal workshop on Gardens Science